nextauthjs/next-auth/www/docs/configuration/options.md

 title: Options
 ---

-## Environment Variables
+## Environment Variable

-_Environment variable support was introduced in v3.0 to reduce the amount of configuration across client and server side rendered pages and API routes.
-Only the `NEXTAUTH_URL` environment variable is required._

-### NEXTAUTH_URL

-When deploying to production you need to set the `NEXTAUTH_URL` environment variable to the canonical URL of your site.
-This is required for sign in and to access sessions from API routes and server side functions.
+When deploying to production, set the `NEXTAUTH_URL` environment variable to the canonical URL of your site.

 #### Example